Auequelle

 How long should I spend visiting?

-A visit to Auequelle can take a few hours to a full day, depending on your interests and activities planned.
+A visit to Auequelle can last anywhere from a couple of hours to a full day, depending on your interests in walking trails and wildlife observation.

 Is photography allowed?